mwrouse/customhtmlpages/README.md

 # Thirty Bees Custom HTML Pages
-ThirtyBees module that allows you to take control over your shop.

-Create custom HTML pages with custom URLs.

-It's like the CMS module, but better since you are not restricted to the template defined by the theme.
+Let's face it, the CMS module in Thirty-Bees is pretty limited.
+And you're stuck with a limited layout without customization.

+That's where this module *saves the day*!

-You can even use Smarty on the pages!
+This module allows you to create custom pages by writing the HTML yourself.
+You can even use Smarty!!

 ## `$page` Object
 In your custom pages you will have access to the `$page` object which will give you information about the page and child pages.